wusai2333/trib/doc/lab1.md

   several RPC calls to the backend.
 It is important to properly handle *any* error returned by these calls.
 - **Sorting by the timestamps first**.
-Again, Tribble Order means that the logic clock is the first field to consider.
+Again, Tribble Order means that the logic clock is the first field to consider on sorting.
 - **Use the clock argument from the front-end for the clock field of a new Tribble**.
 Well, technically, you can do that in your code internally as long as you can satisfy the ordering requirements